Staff Organizations. University Of Maine Spectator Club Records

 Conditions Governing Access

 Kept at Fogler Library's offsite storage facility.
 One week's notice required for retrieval.
 Personal identifiable and sensitive information will be redacted before release.
+There are digital copies of Club material from 2015-2020 that can be accessed in Special collections.

 Conditions Governing Use